Black Sea: Ecological effects of pollution

-Pollution reduction and regulation efforts have led to a partial recovery of the Black Sea ecosystem during the 1990s, and an EU monitoring exercise, 'EROS21', revealed decreased nitrogen and phosphorus values, relative to the 1989 peak.
-Recently, scientists have noted signs of ecological recovery, in part due to the construction of new sewage treatment plants in Slovakia, Hungary, Romania, and Bulgaria in connection with membership in the European Union.
-Mnemiopsis leidyi populations have been checked with the arrival of another alien species which feeds on them.
+Pollution-reduction and regulation efforts led to a partial recovery of the Black Sea ecosystem during the 1990s, and an EU monitoring exercise, 'EROS21', revealed decreased nitrogen and phosphorus values relative to the 1989 peak.
+Recently, scientists have noted signs of ecological recovery, in part due to the construction of new sewage-treatment plants in Slovakia, Hungary, Romania, and Bulgaria in connection with those countries' membership of the European Union.
+Mnemiopsis leidyi populations have been checked with the arrival of another alien species that feeds on them.
+However other sources say that there was ecological decline in the early 21st century.

 History

 Mediterranean connection during the Holocene

 The Black Sea is connected to the World Ocean by a chain of two shallow straits, the Dardanelles and the Bosporus.
 The Dardanelles is 55 m deep, and the Bosporus is as shallow as 36 m.
 By comparison, at the height of the last ice age, sea levels were more than 100 m lower than they are now.

 There is evidence that water levels in the Black Sea were considerably lower at some point during the post-glacial period.
 Some researchers theorize that the Black Sea had been a landlocked freshwater lake (at least in upper layers) during the last glaciation and for some time after.

 In the aftermath of the last glacial period, water levels in the Black Sea and the Aegean Sea rose independently until they were high enough to exchange water.
 The exact timeline of this development is still subject to debate.
 One possibility is that the Black Sea filled first, with excess freshwater flowing over the Bosporus sill and eventually into the Mediterranean Sea.
 There are also catastrophic scenarios, such as the "Black Sea deluge hypothesis" put forward by William Ryan, Walter Pitman and Petko Dimitrov.